K-Groups (Germany): Similar Organizations in Europe

-At the same time in other countries in Western Europe, left-wing extra-parliamentary student movements in the 1960s sprang-up, with ensuing successor and splinter parties comparable to the German K-groups in terms of content and structure emerged, and continued to emerge.
+At the same time in other countries in Western Europe, left-wing extra-parliamentary student movements in the 1960s sprang-up, inspired by the 1966 Cultural Revolution, with ensuing successor and splinter parties comparable to the German K-groups in terms of content and structure emerged, and continued to emerge.
 Similar parties in Western Europe rejected the Eastern European, Brezhnevite, "real socialism" and were also generally oriented towards Maoist China or Hoxhaite Albania, all generally declining after the death of Mao Zedong.